 Hiram B. Cottrill, born in Harrison County in 1865, came to Thomas in 1887 to work for the Davis Coal and Coke Company.
 He left the coal business to start a saloon, but lost much in the great fire of 1901.
 His Opera House became a center of entertainment and culture not only for Thomas, but for many neighboring towns.

 Thought!
 Looking to finally revise the overall vibe with my trusty website.
-Feelings on the pro style of http://echolakebiblecamp.ca?
-Certainly a tremendous Echo Lake based bible online if ever necessary inside the general Ontario territory.
+Feelings on the pro style of https://cheryldorricottagent.com?
+Certainly a surprising Burlington based realtor with heart if ever necessary inside the general Ontario territory.
 Offer your opinions.
 Thanks!

 Despite it's name, the Opera House featured primarily vaudeville shows and movies, and had an elegant saloon on it's first floor.
 The Sutton family bought the theater in 1917 and operated it into the 1970s.

 Thomas residents enjoyed a variety of entertainment and social activities.
 The town had many musicians, including Patsy Santangelo, a gifted trumpet player and owner of a shoe repair shop (Tour No. 40).
 Patsy taught music lessons to many young people and his son Ralph became a professional musician in Los Angeles.

 The Thomas town band and a number of jazz ensemble played the Imperial Hotel, dances and other venues.
 The Roma Restaurant (No. 39), with it's upstairs dance hall, and the Varsity (No. 2), which had the first jukebox in town, we're favorite local hangouts for people of all ages.
 Historic photos of these spots evoke images of the classic soda fountain, authentic diner food, friendly conversation and neatly-dressed waitresses.